aaronzguan/Autonomous-Bin-Picking/README.md

-# Robot Autonomy Spring 2020 Simulation Project
+# RLBench Simulation for Autonomous Empty Container

 ## Description
 The goal for this project is to move objects between containers.
 Specifically, the forward task